How to find a business mentor

 How to find a business mentor 101

-Once you understand the benefits of working with a mentor, how do you find one?
+Once you understand the benefits of having a business mentor, how do you find one?
 There is no universal formula for how to find a business mentor.
 However, the most important step involves introducing yourself so that you’re on this person’s radar.
 Thereafter, stay in touch by sharing details or asking questions you think might interest him or her.
 If this individual appreciates the value you provide, you may end up forming a relationship that could potentially grow into a mentorship.

 Below are some strategies to help maximize your chances of finding the right startup mentor for your business.